-- Grasp the lat bar at shoulder width, with your palms down. - Adjust your distance from the pulleys (one to two feet in front of you).
+- Grasp the handles, with your palms down. - Adjust your distance from the pulleys (one to two feet in front of you).
 This may need to be altered after attempting the first rep. - Keeping your arms bent, bring your upper arms to your side and maintain. - Lift your chest and tighten your abdominals to stabilize your spine while maintaining a very slight arch in the lower back.